SLA vs. DLP: Guide to Resin 3D Printers

 Resolution shows up more often than any other value in 3D printer spec sheets, but it’s also a common ground for confusion.
 The basic units of the SLA and DLP processes are different shapes, making it difficult to compare the different machines by numerical specifications alone.

 In 3D printing, there are three dimensions to consider: the two planar 2D dimensions (X and Y) and the third vertical Z dimension that makes 3D printing.

 Z resolution is defined by the layer thicknesses a 3D printer can produce.
-Resin 3D printers like SLA and DLP offer some of the finest Z resolutions—thinnest layers—of all 3D printing processes and users can normally choose from a range of layer height options between 25-300 microns, allowing designers to strike a balance between detail and speed.
+SLA and DLP both offer some of the finest Z resolutions—thinnest layers—of all 3D printing processes and users can normally choose from a range of layer height options between 25-300 microns, allowing designers to strike a balance between detail and speed.

 In DLP 3D printing, XY resolution is defined by the pixel size, the smallest feature the projector can reproduce within a single layer.
 This depends on the resolution of the projector, the most common being full HD (1080p), and its distance from the optical window.
 As a result, most desktop DLP 3D printers have a fixed XY resolution, generally between 35 to 100 microns.

 For SLA 3D printers, XY resolution is a combination of the laser’s spot size and the increments by which the laser beam can be controlled.
 For example, the Form 3 LFS 3D printer features a laser with an 85 micron spot size, but because of the constant line scanning process, the laser can move in smaller increments and the printer can consistently deliver parts with 25 micron XY resolution.